Mansfield and Ashfield see more than 240 new Covid cases in last 24 hours

 The figures also show more than three-quarters of people in Mansfield have received two doses of a Covid-19 vaccine.

-Latest figures show 78,484 people had received both jabs by Wednesday, Febraury 2 – 78 per cent of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+Latest figures show 78,568 people had received both jabs by Thursday, February 3 – 78 per cent of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

-In Ashfield, Newark & Sherwood and Bolsover, 81 per cent of those aged 12 and over have received both jabs, with figures of 91,528 and 91,829 respectively.
+In Ashfield and Newark & Sherwood, 81 per cent of those aged 12 and over have received both jabs, with figures of 91,539 and 91,850 respectively.

 Across England, 84 per cent of people aged 12 and above had received a second dose of the jab.